kasbench/globeco-trade-service/cursor-log.md

 ---

 Reviewed and revised documentation/supplemental-requirement-1.md for clarity, specificity, and consistency.
-Incorporated explicit instructions for database migration (including the new execution_service_id_ndx index), DTO/service updates, error handling, naming conventions, and added example request/response payloads for the new API.
+Incorporated explicit instructions for database migration (including the new execution_service_id index), DTO/service updates, error handling, naming conventions, and added example request/response payloads for the new API.
 Improved structure and removed redundant wording as per user request.

 Request: Review and update V1__init_schema.sql to add the execution_service_id column and execution_service_id_ndx index to the execution table, as required by the supplemental requirements.